 Profile – This will take you to our own profile.
 From here you won’t see tweets from the feed of people you follow but rather only your own content.
 It’s a great way to get an insight to how others view your own profile.
 You can edit the design, colour scheme and bio from this page as well as get an overview of your own tweets easier.

 More – As its name suggests you will have more options available from this menu.
 You can navigate to places such as, analytics, moments, logging out and even Twitter Ads should you need to set any up.

 Composing A Tweet

-Add A Gif – A Graphic Interchange Format, or more commonly referred to as a Gif, is a way of emoting a post or tweet.
+Add A Gif – A Graphics Interchange Format, or more commonly referred to as a Gif, is a way of emoting a post or tweet.
 Usually consisting of a “video like” series of images designed to only last a few seconds and with the aim of emoting a message.
-Due to it’s stop-start format the quality is lesser than a video but the message is none the less as efficient.
+Due to its stop-start format, the quality is lesser than a video but the message is none the less as efficient.

 Add An Emoji – They’ve been around for a while, they have even got their own Pixar blockbuster movie.
 Emojis are simple ways to express emotion or symbolism when you don’t want/need to use a word.
 As the old saying goes a picture speaks a thousand words.